-The safety and security of the University is the combined responsibility of the entire Clark Atlanta University community.
-We all must believe collaborating with our stakeholders is a priority.
-It is our mindset, that safety is everyone's responsibility in managing and minimizing potential crime matters.
-If we are conscious and aware of our surroundings, informed of current trends, watchful and concerned for our students, faculty, staff, and visitors to the CAU campus, along with its surrounding areas, we all can play a role in ensuring Clark Atlanta University is a safe campus to learn, live, work and play.
+The safety and security of Clark Atlanta University is a shared responsibility of the entire CAU community.
+Collaboration with our stakeholders is essential, as we believe safety is everyone's responsibility in preventing and addressing potential crime.
+By staying aware of our surroundings, informed of current trends, and vigilant in our care for students, faculty, staff, visitors, and the surrounding areas, we can all contribute to making CAU a safe place to learn, live, work, and enjoy.

-We, as a department, will continue to exhibit professionalism, fairness, and treating others with respect and dignity while being responsive by providing excellent police services.
-We will serve by fostering a campus-wide posture of prevention; which facilitates the process of student-centered campus oriented policing by being inclusive, engaging our students in positive conversations and focusing on public safety.
+As a department, we remain committed to professionalism, fairness, and treating everyone with respect and dignity while delivering responsive and high-quality police services.
+We are dedicated to fostering a culture of prevention through campus-oriented, student-centered policing.
+This includes being inclusive, engaging in positive dialogue with students, and prioritizing public safety.

-In closing, we must continue to improve communication, collaboration and cooperation within the department, with our students, faculty, staff, and visitors and our partnering law enforcement agencies.
+In closing, we must continue to strengthen communication, collaboration, and cooperation within the department, with our campus community, and with our partnering law enforcement agencies.
+Together, we can ensure a safer Clark Atlanta University.